duncanbradley/axis-extension/draft.md

 # Pre-Registration

+We predicted that bat charts with truncated axes would elicit greater magnitude ratings than bar charts with extended axes.
+Pre-registration is available at https://osf.io/e9j43.

 # Materials

-Extended vs. default
+We generated bar charts using ggplot2 in R.

+For each scenario/chart, we generated two versions, but these had the same five values.
+The difference was the number used for the y-axis upper bound.
+In extended charts, the y-axis upper bound was 400, 500 or 600.
+In truncated charts, the upper bound depended on the data, which was generated from a normal distribution, with a mean of either 20% or 40% of the upper bound value.
+The standard deviation was 1% of the upper bound value.

-For the truncated charts, we exploited ggplot2’s default axis settings.
+The y-axis upper bound in truncated charts was decided by ggplot2’s default axis settings.
 Based on the data, an appropriate set of breaks is selected, on the basis of easily divisible values.
 Then, per the default expansion factor, 5% of this axis range was added to the upper axis limit, slightly extending the plot area to a small degree.
-Contrary to the default settings, a smaller expansion factor of 0.01 was applied to the lower axis limit, avoiding visible space below the 0 baseline.
+Therefore, the upper bound is exactly what you’d get if you just entered the data without changing the axis settings.
+However, contrary to the default settings, a smaller expansion factor of 0.01 was applied to the lower axis limit, avoiding visible space below the 0 baseline.

 Gplot2’s algorithm for selecting axis limits produces some variability in a chart’s appearance.
 In the majority of cases, the highest axis break will be below the highest plotted value.
 In a minority, the highest axis break will be above the highest plotted value.
 To avoid this additional source of complexity in our experimental design/stimuli, when the latter, rarer case occured, we automatically generated an alternative dataset where the highest value would exceed the highest axis break.
+Control favoured over ecological validity.
+Use the exact dataset for axis change example.
 Naturally, the highest axis break in the extended condition was always higher than the maximum plotted value.
 Rather than consider this difference a confound, we retained this difference in order to properly compare the custom designs with the typical defaults.

 ggplot_build(plotname)$layout$panel_params[[1]]$y$continuous_range